NBC Insider Exclusive

 As one of The Office's greatest guest stars, Spader is a scene-stealer as Robert California.

-Like Spader's character on The Blacklist, Robert is a mysterious force to be reckoned with, never afraid to stand out among his Scranton colleagues.
-He doesn't work out weekly; he instead has a monthly wrestling match.
+Like Spader's character on NBC's The Blacklist, Robert California (if that even is his real name) is a mysterious force to be reckoned with, never afraid to stand out among his Scranton colleagues.
+He doesn't work out weekly; he instead has a monthly wrestling match that exerts as much energy as a month of workouts.
 He refers to Sesame Street as simply, "The Street."
 He goes by many names: Bob Kazamakis, R.C., the Lizard King.
-But most know him by his main alias, Robert California.

-The larger-than-life CEO of the Scranton branch and all-around anomaly made his way into The Office during the series' later seasons but became a fan favorite fast.
+The larger-than-life manager turned CEO of Sabre (the company that purchases Dunder Mifflin) branch and all-around anomaly made his way into The Office during the series' later seasons but became a fan favorite fast.
 What began as a one-off guest appearance quickly turned into a recurring character, with Robert's Reddington-like monologues and manipulative schemes earning Spader a guest spot in Season 8.
 And fans are lucky he did, because Spader is easily one the best Office guest stars of all time.

 Season 7, Episodes 23 & 24 - "Search Committee"